Samsung/tizen-docs/docs/open-source-tizen/release-notes/tizen-3-0-m2.md

   - To reduce memcpy time, openmp is used for copying framebuffer contents while changing the compositing mode.
   - Support for a hardware cursor has been added.
 It enables the display server to improve rendering performance when moving the mouse pointer, if the target supports a hardware cursor.
   - Support for setting a quickpanel handler has been added, allowing the external Enlightenment module to change the behavior of the quickpanel according to the UX.
   - Wayland debugging information can be acquired with debugging tools.
-The following information can be retrieved:
+The following information is included:
     - Window geometries
     - Window stacks
     - Resource allocation status